 Toydarian Toymaker - This alien species, as seen in "Star Wars: Episode I – The Phantom Menace," sells handcrafted toys made by local artisans that may or may not have been made with scavenged droid junkyard parts right there in Batuu.

 Creature Stall - Interesting "critters" can be taken home.
 The toys come to life when you touch them, such as the tentacled Rathar that moves when you pet it.
 Just try to keep holding onto it when it vibrates out of control!
 This stall was a favorite stop for us, and it was so hard not to take all the creatures home.
-They sell porg puppets and colorful pet monkey lizards who sit on your shoulder.
+They sell porg puppets and characters that sit on your shoulder.
 If you want a Loth-cat, head there early because this is a popular pet.
 So fun!

 You can pick up a free booklet in Creature Stall for your young Padawans.
 Your younglings will enjoy using "Bina's Guide to the Creatures of Batuu" to track down the alien species.